lauramayfox/the-luxe-spaw/README.md

 ### Index page:

-The home page features information of the grooming studio, as well as staff profiles to match suitable clients and their pets to their groomer of choice.
+The home page (index) features a minimal header with a large hero image for visual impact.
+Under the hero image is a small about section and groomer profiles to give the client an idea of the salon, and also to help match them with the right groomer for their needs.

 <h1 align="center"><img src="static/images/readme-images/index.jpg"/></h1>
 <h1 align="center"><img src="static/images/readme-images/index2.jpg"/></h1>